HashGrowth/py-google-auth/README.md

 ## Introduction
 Headless implementation of Google web login (with support for 2-Step Verification) in Python

-`py-google-auth` exposes a high-level REST API that can be used for headless login at [Google Accounts: Sign in](https://accounts.google.com/ServiceLogin).
+`py-google-auth` exposes a high-level Python module and REST API that can be used for headless login on [Google Accounts](https://accounts.google.com/ServiceLogin).
+The API supports 2-step Verification if it is enabled on Google Account being used.

 **Note**: This project is in "alpha" version right now.
 We are actively developing it and expect it to be beta-ready in next couple of weeks.

 ## License
 MIT.

 The license text is available in `LICENSE` file in root of this repo.

 ## Supported 2-step verification 'steps'